jerrylshen/IoT-Safety-Cane/README.md

 Hardware:
 Raspberry Pi 4; Arduino Uno, GPS sensor, Accelerometer, Button, and LED light

+Software:
+Twilio for SMS, ThingSpeak for reading/writing out GPS coordinates to the cloud, C/C++ (Arduino IDE), and Python (on Raspbian OS)

 The Uno collects all the sensor data and sends a message to the Pi via serial.
 The Pi connects to wifi and sends the GPS data to ThingSpeak.
 The Pi also sends out SMS messages via Twilio.